Farningham: History

-Farningham is believed to be home to Neolithic history – flint and other tools have been discovered and can be found in the Dartford Museum.
+Farningham is believed to be home to Neolithic human occupancy – flint and other tools have been discovered and can be found in the Dartford Museum.
 The Romans occupied the general area after their invasion in the 1st century AD and, along with large evidence of habitation down the road in Lullingstone, there is also evidence of Roman habitation in Farningham.
 Three farmhouses and three villas have been unearthed.
 Charles Dickens was a visitor during his time for the trout fishing that the Darent provided.

 The Domesday Book records that before the Norman conquest, Farningham was owned by an Anglo Saxon thane called Alstan.

 In the nineteenth century Farningham was adopted as the assumed surname of Marianne Farningham, a religious writer and editor, who was born here.

 Used only for WW1 there used to be an airfield used by the RAF for emergency landings.

 The parish church is dedicated to St Peter and St Paul.

 The parish was part of Axstane Hundred and later Dartford Rural District.